Welcome

 genesis | *cmtypes.GenesisDoc | initialize the block manager with genesis state (genesis configuration defined in config/genesis.json file under the app directory) |

-store | store.Store | local datastore for storing rollup blocks and states (default local store path is $db_dir/rollkit and db_dir specified in the config.toml file under the app directory) |
+store | store.Store | local datastore for storing rollup blocks and states (default local store path is $db_dir/rollkit and db_dir specified in the config.yaml file under the app directory) |

 mempool, proxyapp, eventbus | mempool.Mempool, proxy.AppConnConsensus, *cmtypes.EventBus | for initializing the executor (state transition function). mempool is also used in the manager to check for availability of transactions for lazy block production |